 EDI enables straight-through processing and easy integration of different systems.
 This is a huge value-add for businesses that want to extend the capabilities of their straight-through processing systems.

-For instance, Logiwa’s cloud-based WMS allows customers to directly connect their systems through any of its EDI partners below.
+For instance, Logiwa’s allows customers to directly connect their systems through any of its EDI partners below.

 SPS Commerce: SPS Commerce helps customers automate their supply chains and cut time spent on order processing by more than 50 percent.
 SPS offers quick set up with 100% compliant EDI solutions.
 Customers can quickly find a specific retail partner that requires EDI, or browse more than 200 pre-built solutions for EDI integrations in a range of enterprise systems.

-Commercehub: E-commerce companies using Commercehub to organize their global drop-shipping strategies can easily link this “intelligent inventory” management solution to their warehouse management system.
+Commercehub: E-commerce companies using Commercehub to organize their global drop-shipping strategies can easily link this “intelligent inventory” solution to their system.

-Truecommerce: Retailers and distribution centers using e-commerce for a more integrated supply chain strategy can easily link their warehouse management systems.
+Truecommerce: Retailers and distribution centers using e-commerce for a more integrated supply chain strategy can easily link their systems.
 Using this system, companies achieve higher customer service levels.